Bhavinkumar-Vegad/template-quickchecklist/README.md

 ## Steps:
   * [ ] 1.
 Fork this repository.
   * [ ] 2.
 Rename the forked repository.
-  * [ ] 2.
+  * [ ] 3.
 Use `quickchecklist-{nameofyourchecklist}*.md` to write your first checklist.
-  * [ ] 3.
+  * [ ] 4.
 Now add your quickchecklist with required formate.
-  * [ ] 4.
-Go to [Submit My Quickchecklist] on quickchecklist.info and send us pre-define email.
   * [ ] 5.
+Go to this link and submit the quickchecklick.

   Our team will review it within 1-2 days and your quickcheclist will be available for all.

  ---------------------------------